xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/syncfile/syncfile_synclist_file.rst

 **EXECUTE**

 The **EXECUTE** clause is used to list all the postsync scripts (<filename>.post) you would like to run after the files are synced, only if the file <filename> is updated.
 For hierarchical clusters, the postsync files in this list must also be added to the list of files to sync.
 It is optional for non-hierarchical clusters.
 If noderange is used in the synclist for the file listed in the **EXECUTE** clause, the postsync script will only be executed on the nodes in that noderange.
+The **EXECUTE** clause is not supported oif ``-r /usr/bin/scp`` option is used with ``xdcp`` or ``updatenode`` command.

 **EXECUTEALWAYS**

 The **EXECUTEALWAYS** clause is used to list all the postsync scripts you would like to run after the files are synced, whether or not any file is actually updated.
-The files in this list must be added to the list of files to rsync.
+The files in this list must be added to the list of files to sync.
 If noderange is used in the synclist for the file listed in the **EXECUTEALWAYS** clause, the script will only be exectuted on the nodes in that noderange.

 .. note:: The path to the file to EXECUTE or EXECUTEALWAYS, is the location of the file on the MN.